Import Instagram Data to Google Sheets

 - Name your request and click Run.
 A moment later you’ll see some information about your Instagram account populate your sheet.
 Pay special attention to the value located in the

 - Now let’s use that ID to get your Instagram Business account ID, because we’ll need that for all requests to the /insights endpoint, which is what we’re here for!
-In a new request, create an API URL like this (this example references the output from the original request through the
+In a new request, create an API URL like this, substituting in your own data ID.

 - Just as you did before, choose Instagram Insights from the Authentication menu (you’ll need to do this for all requests to the Instagram API) and click Run.